chupacabreh/jekyll-netlify-boilerplate/pages/index.md

 intro_paragraph: >
 ---

-Welcome to my personal web page.
-Please peruse the [about](/about) page for more information about myself or go through my [blog posts](/blog) where I will detail my learning progress and current projects.
+## Aspiring developer, bartender, dog dad.

+Check out the [about](/about) page to learn more about me.
+Peruse the [blog posts](/blog) to see what I've been up to lately.